[Originally published: Sept. 9, 2019. Updated: April 14, 2023]

 - Do you have a specific plan?

-If the teenager answers yes, the parent should seek help, Dr. Lebowitz says.
+If the teenager answers yes, the parent should seek help, Lebowitz says.
 “If the answer to the last two questions is yes, that would show the highest level of risk,” he adds.
 “Even if the answers to those are no, if a teenager thinks about it often, and not only when they are very angry or frustrated, then seeking help is recommended because it would indicate a high level of distress.”

-These questions can also help diffuse the situation, Dr. Lebowitz says.
+These questions can also help diffuse the situation, Lebowitz says.
 “If you are alone thinking about suicide and you’re not able to talk about it, and nobody is asking you, that puts you at higher risk.
 If someone asks, even if you don’t like that person, it can reduce that sense of isolation.
 It’s just a fact in the life of a teenager that when somebody does care, it will reduce the risk,” he says.

 Treatment for suicidal ideation starts with understanding the underlying concerns.
-Individual therapy, medication management, and the combination of the two could be appropriate, depending on the circumstances.
+Individual therapy, medication management, and a combination of the two could be appropriate, depending on the circumstances.
 Medicines that treat depression can often include a selective serotonin reuptake inhibitor (SSRI) such as Prozac or Zoloft.
 The medication can be combined with cognitive behavioral therapy (CBT), which involves regular meetings with a therapist to explore thoughts, feelings, and behaviors to better manage problems.
-“You can teach someone to recognize their own thinking patterns,” Dr. Lebowitz says.
+“You can teach someone to recognize their own thinking patterns,” Lebowitz says.
 “It’s not instantaneous.
 But you can train the brain to recognize that pattern and say, ‘Oh, I’m falling into my thinking trap.’”

-“A lot of times the relationship with the therapist you are seeing is a good predictor of how therapy might work,” says Dr. Dwyer.
+“A lot of times, the relationship with the therapist you are seeing is a good predictor of how therapy might work,” says Dr. Dwyer.
 “It should be someone the child and the parents feel comfortable bringing their concerns to, and who the child can stick with even when discussing difficult topics.”

-What we are learning about the teenage brain
+What are we learning about the teenage brain?

 “The field has made important progress, but more research is needed,” Dr. Blumberg says.
 She is the U.S. lead of an international research consortium studying the brain scans of thousands of young people around the world who have suicidal thoughts and behaviors.
 She notes that the research is promising and may also turn out to be helpful to people who have bipolar disorder, as well as depression and other mental illnesses.
 “The future is very hopeful.
 We already have some strategies to prevent suicide, and it is especially hopeful that researchers from different disciplines are coming together in global efforts to discover new ways to reduce suicide.”